Achieve better outcomes in your industry

 The online retailer wehkamp.nl has developed a comprehensive behavioral retargeting program that uses display ads, emails and on-site product recommendations to weave greater relevance into the customer experience, expand brand reach and drive impressive sales performance gains.

-Elie Tahari created a seamless reporting framework that delivers real-time insights on sell-through rates and inventory.
+Elie Tahari uses IBM Cognos software to create a seamless reporting framework that delivers real-time insights on sell-through rates and inventory.
 This information makes it possible for the company to optimize store-level merchandising decisions to help ensure that the most popular fashions are in the right place at the right time.